-In addition, Oregon intends to implement the BHP in July 2024 in a manner that will minimize mid-year coverage disruptions of people who are already enrolled in Marketplace plans for the 2024 plan year.
-In order to accomplish this, Oregon will not require BHP-eligible individuals enrolled in Marketplace coverage to enroll in the BHP.
-BHP-eligible individuals who remain in Marketplace plans for the remainder of 2024 will not face financial penalties in the form of Premium Tax Credit recoupment, as confirmed by CMS and Treasury.
-Oregon proposes the following to accomplish this goal:
+In addition, Oregon implemented the BHP in July 2024 in a manner that intended to minimize midyear coverage disruptions of people who are already enrolled in Marketplace plans for the 2024 plan year.
+In order to accomplish this, Oregon did not require BHP-eligible individuals enrolled in Marketplace coverage to enroll in the BHP.
+CMS and the Treasury Department confirmed that BHPeligible individuals who remained in Marketplace plans for the remainder of 2024 do not face financial penalties in the form of Premium Tax Credit recoupment.
+Oregon implemented the following enrollment structure to accomplish this goal:

-- 1. People enrolled in Oregon's temporary Medicaid expansion category covering people with income in the BHP eligibility range will be automatically moved to the BHP July 1, 2024, with eligibility verified using information gained during the individual's post-PHE unwinding redetermination. - a.
-Oregon will use income eligibility verification gained during post-PHE unwinding member redeterminations wherein an individual is determined eligible for the Temporary Medicaid Expansion program to start a 12-month continuous eligibility period.
-If the Temporary Medicaid Expansion program ends prior to an individual's 12-month continuous eligibility period, the individual will be entitled to BHP eligibility for the remainder of the 12-month continuous eligibility period.
-This would ensure that individuals receive the same 12-month continuous eligibility protections they would receive if Oregon had implemented the BHP immediately upon the start of the post-PHE unwinding redeterminations process. - b.
-People in this category who are determined not eligible for BHP (e.g., because of affordable offer of ESI or income change), would be disenrolled from 1115 Medicaid waiver population and shifted to appropriate coverage. - 2.
-Beginning July 1, 2024, Oregon will accept applications for BHP coverage through existing application portals and any new BHP eligible applicants will go through eligibility determination and be enrolled in the BHP if determined eligible. - 3.
-Individuals with existing Marketplace coverage will have the option, starting July 1, 2024, to apply for BHP coverage.
-Those determined eligible for the BHP would be enrolled in the BHP and have their Marketplace coverage terminated in the same manner as if they moved from Marketplace coverage to Medicaid. - 4.
-Marketplace enrollees who had been determined ineligible for government-sponsored minimum essential coverage (MEC) for 2024 and who do not actively update their applications after the BHP is implemented in 2024 will remain enrolled in their current Marketplace coverage (QHP) through the remainder of plan year 2024.
+1. People enrolled in Oregon's temporary Medicaid expansion category covering people with income in the BHP eligibility range were automatically moved to the BHP July 1, 2024, with eligibility verified using information gained during the individual's post-PHE unwinding redetermination.

+- a.
+Oregon used income eligibility verification gained during post-PHE unwinding member redeterminations wherein an individual is determined eligible for the Temporary Medicaid Expansion program to start a 12-month continuous eligibility period.
+If the Temporary Medicaid Expansion program ends prior to an individual's 12-month continuous eligibility period, the individual was entitled to BHP eligibility for the remainder of the 12-month continuous eligibility period.
+This was intended to ensure that individuals receive the same 12-month continuous eligibility protections they would receive if Oregon had implemented the BHP immediately upon the start of the post-PHE unwinding redeterminations process. - b.
+People in this category who are determined not eligible for BHP (e.g., because of affordable offer of ESI or income change), were disenrolled from 1115 Medicaid waiver population and shifted to appropriate coverage. - 2.
+Beginning July 1, 2024, Oregon began accepting applications for BHP coverage through existing application portals and any new BHP eligible applicants went through standard eligibility determination processes and were enrolled in the BHP if determined eligible. - 3.
+Individuals with existing Marketplace coverage have the option, starting July 1, 2024, to apply for BHP coverage.
+Those determined eligible for the BHP are enrolled in the BHP and have their Marketplace coverage terminated in the same manner as if they move from Marketplace coverage to Medicaid. - 4.
+Marketplace enrollees who had been determined ineligible for government-sponsored minimum essential coverage (MEC) for 2024 and who did not actively update their applications after the BHP was implemented in 2024 have been able to remain enrolled in their Marketplace coverage (QHP) through the remainder of plan year 2024.
 Marketplace enrollees who do not actively update their applications for plan years 2025 and/or 2026 (and who have opted into automatic reenrollment) will be automatically redetermined ineligible for government-sponsored MEC (including BHP) for the year(s) in which they are passively reenrolled.
-All Marketplace enrollees who are determined ineligible for government-sponsored MEC for a given plan year (and thus are enrolled in Marketplace coverage with APTC) will remain eligible for APTC for that plan year and will be treated as ineligible for government-sponsored

-MEC for the purposes of determining PTC eligibility.
+All Marketplace enrollees who are determined ineligible for government-sponsored MEC for a given plan year (and thus are enrolled in Marketplace coverage with APTC) will remain eligible for APTC for that plan year and will be treated as ineligible for government-sponsored MEC for the purposes of determining PTC eligibility.
 Other PTC rules (e.g., obligation to file a return and reconcile APTC, household income calculations, caps on excess APTC repayment) would continue to apply equally to the same extent as they would to other Marketplace enrollees.